https://www.chefspencil.com

 • Food Trends

 They were judged by the quality of ingredients, determined by their source and seasonality, the chef’s vision and menu, the complexity of the techniques used, and the architecture of the dish.
+Let’s round up some of Romani’s best restaurants.

-Bistro Ateneu is located in the center of Bucharest inside a 19th century historic building which has all the ambiance of Central European aristocracy – the woodwork and works of art, the chandeliers and parquet floors, and the majestic grand piano.
-From the summer terrace, you can enjoy a nice view of the old city while your taste buds take a culinary journey through a modern fusion of Romanian and French cuisine.
+Le Bistrot Francais, the former home of Bistro Ateneu, is located in the center of Bucharest inside a 19th-century historic building that has all the ambiance of Central European aristocracy – the woodwork and works of art, the chandeliers and parquet floors, and the majestic grand piano.

 Baracca, Cluj-Napoca

-Baracca Restaurant
+Baracca Website

-Simple yet elegant, this urban restaurant is shrouded in a cozy, warm light from yellow ceiling lamps and large window walls.
-From breakfast and lunch to exquisite dinners or just a coffee drop off, Baracca offers quality food for a fair price using the best ingredients and fresh supplies.
 Taking care to preserve the nutritional value of the raw material, the contemporary kitchen pledges to support a healthy lifestyle and a food experience that nourishes equally the body and the soul.

-Preparing Food at Baracca Restaurant
+Preparing food at Baracca restaurant Cluj

 Preparing Food at Baracca Restaurant; Photo credit: Facebook Baracca

-Their passion for food can be tasted in every plate.
+Their passion for food can be tasted on every plate.
 Highlights from the menu: duck breast with figs, Wolf fish with brown butter seaweed, and lamb ribs with coconut milk and aromatic herbs, not forgetting their pizza and pasta dishes that have their fans often coming back for more.
-These fans are so devoted that when the scrumptious mushroom crust chicken was taken off the menu, because it changes every 6 months, they began an outcry.
-Baracca has fabulous desserts that can be hard to choose from, but the delicious Tiramisu is famous in the town.

 The wine list is pretty extensive with good prices in order to give it a preference over beer.